Houston Divorce Appeals Lawyer

 If you believe a divorce judge made a crucial error in your divorce case or abused the law, you may file an appeal.
 This is typically a complicated process.
-Anyone who intends to appeal a trial judge’s ruling needs to seek advice from a legal professional with extensive knowledge of the appellate law process.
+Anyone who intends to appeal a trial judge’s ruling needs to seek advice from a legal professional with extensive knowledge of the appellate law process immediately after receiving the unfavorable ruling as there are strict deadlines to preserve your right to appeal.
 This requires the help of an experienced family law attorney.

 Types of Family Law and Divorce Appeals

-You may appeal nearly any family law decision, whether it involves issues of child custody, division of property, or issues regarding alimony or child support.
-Regardless of the issue at stake, the standard for overturning a family law decision is to prove that there was an abuse of discretion by the court.
+You may appeal nearly any family law decision, whether it involves issues of division of property, grandparent's rights, or disputes regarding alimony or child support.
+Regardless of the issue at stake, the standard for overturning a family law decision is to prove that there was an abuse of discretion by the court or grave error by the court.
 It is also important to note that appellate decisions often take many months to obtain.

 The most common appeals include:

-Property Division – In a divorce case, property is usually divided by the court based on a number of factors, including:
+In a divorce case, property is usually divided by the court based on a number of factors, including but not limited to:

 - The fault in the breakup of the marriage